 Massachusetts residents may register to vote at the Town Clerk’s Office any weekday during business hours.
 Special voter registration hours are provided twenty (20) days before any election or annual Town meeting.
 For special Town meetings, the deadline to register to vote is ten (10) days before the meeting.
-On these days the Town Clerk’s office is open from 9 a.m. to 8 p.m. for voter registration.
+On these days the Town Clerk’s office is open from 8 a.m. to 8 p.m. for voter registration.
 Residents may also register at any Registry of Motor Vehicles office, other State agencies, and other City/Town Clerk’s offices.
-Mail-in voter registration forms are available at the Monson Free Library, 2 High Street, or the Town Clerk’s office (413-267-4115).Pursuant to a new federal law, the Help America Vote Act of 2002 (HAVA), you must provide a copy of identification if you register by mail.
-Acceptable identification includes a copy of a current and valid photo identification, current utility bill, bank statement, government check, paycheck or other government document showing your name and address.
-Please be sure to send only copies as this proof of identification will not be returned to you.
+Mail-in voter registration forms are available at the Monson Free Library, 2 High Street, or the Town Clerk’s office (413-267-4115).Pursuant to a new federal law, the Help America Vote Act of 2002 (HAVA), you must provide a copy of identification if you register by mail by either using the last 4 digits of your social security number or a Massachusetts driver's license number

 Residents may not register to vote or change their party information using the annual Town census form.

 QUALIFICATIONS FOR VOTING

 To register to vote in Massachusetts you must:

 - Be a Massachusetts resident; and